- About Us

 - Yan Wang, M.D. - Laboratory Manager (M.D., China Medical University, China).
 Mammalian lens regeneration.

-- Mallika Pathania Bach.Med. - Graduate Student (Bach.Med., Rajiv Gandhi University of Health Sciences).
+- Mallika Pathania Bach.Med. - Graduate Student (Bach.Med., Rajiv Gandhi University of Health Sciences, India).
 Function of integrins in early lens development

 - Dylan Audette, B.A. - Graduate Student (B.A., University of Delaware).
 Prox1 function in lens.

 - Fahmy Mamuya, B.S. - Graduate Student (B.S., Grand Valley State University).
-Integrin functions in the lens.
+Integrin functions in Posterior Capsular Opacification.

 - Fahmy A. Mamuya and Melinda K. Duncan (2012) αV-β integrins and TGF-β induced EMT; a circle of regulation.
 Journal of Cellular and Molecular Medicine in press